SimeonAT/simeonat.github.io/src/content/blog/backup-repos-gitea-docker/index.md

-This inishgt provided by Wiese allowed me to discover why I was getting the `The Git data underlying repository cannot be read` error message in the first place: my repositories were *not* present in `/data/git/gitea-repositories` of my Gitea instance after I updated Gitea.
+This inishgt provided by Wiese allowed me to discover why I was getting the `The Git data underlying repository cannot be read` error message in the first place: the `gitea-repositories` directory was *not* present in the `/data/git` directory of my Gitea instance after I updated Gitea.
+In other words, *none* of my respositories were saved when I updated Gitea.